gpuweb/gpuweb/proposals/view-instancing.md

 Today, WebGPU applications must encode a separate render pass and duplicate draw calls for each view.
 This increases CPU overhead, command memory usage, and state management complexity.

-Native graphics APIs already expose multi-view or view-instancing mechanisms that let a single draw be broadcast to multiple render-target array layers while still giving shaders access to the current view index.
+Native graphics APIs already expose view instancing or multiview mechanisms that let a single draw be broadcast to multiple render-target array layers while still giving shaders access to the current view index.
 WebGPU should expose a similarly small, portable feature.

-This proposal adds an opt-in multi-view feature for render passes:
+This proposal adds an opt-in view instancing feature for render passes:

 * A render pass can target multiple views at once.
 * Rasterization is broadcast across all views in the pass.